Sylvia Roberts: Domestic Violence Prevention Advocacy

 Roberts became involved with efforts to prevent domestic violence in the 1980s.
 With Lynn Gildersleeve, whom Roberts represented in Michelli v.
 Michelli, Roberts co-founded V.O.I.C.E.S.
 (Violence Only Increases Crime, Educate to Stop it), an organization dedicated to preventing abuse through educational programs with children and teenagers.

-Recognition and Awards
+Recognition and awards

 As a result of her work on behalf of the mentally ill, Roberts received commendations from the Louisiana Psychological Association and the Louisiana Association for Mental Health.

 In 2008, Roberts was honored by the Veteran Feminists of America (VFA) during its Salute to Feminist Lawyers 1963-1975.
 She was a member of the VFA's Honorary Board.

-In 2016, Sylvia Roberts was posthumously inducted into the Tulane Law School Hall of Fame.
+In 2016, Roberts was posthumously inducted into the Tulane Law School Hall of Fame.

 Legacy

 Roberts's activism inspired many women to get involved in the feminist movement, including Karline Tierney who was also involved in the American Association of University Women (AAUW).
 Together Tierney and Roberts helped build a coalition to lobby the Louisiana Legislature to ratify the Equal Rights Amendment.
 Roberts later represented Tierney in a lawsuit against Rollins trucking company.

-Sylvia Robert's personal and professional papers have been archived at the following institutions:
+Her personal and professional papers have been archived at the following institutions: